vtex/vtex-courses/courses/service/04_clients-analytics/en.md

    export default class Analytics extends AppClient {}
    ```

-   > You can noticed in this code block that Analytics is a client that extends from `AppClient` because this offers pre-configurations that assure that your client has a secure communication with other parts of your app.
+   > You can notice in this code block that Analytics is a client that extends from `AppClient` because this offers pre-configurations that assure that your client has secure communication with other parts of your app.

 1. The client needs to have a constructor and just a single method, called `getLiveUsers`.
 This method returns a promise of an array that its elements are of the type `LiveUsersProduct`.
 Using the code below, add the necessary code lines to the client: